They say it takes a village to raise a child. Well, you guessed it: exactly the same applies when it comes to surviving a separation or divorce.

 - If it interests you, meeting with a spiritual reader or psychic may offer some comfort or hope at this difficult time of your life.
 It did for me!

 - Seek professional support for your children.
 Student counsellors at your child’s school may be able to offer support for free or point you in the right direction.

 Health & Well-Being:

-Choose a few books or authors who can deepen your understanding about relationships, breakups and healing, and everything in between.
+- Choose a few books or authors who can deepen your understanding about relationships, breakups and healing, and everything in between.
 Check out Breakup Emergency by Eris Huemer, or Broken Open by Elizabeth Lesser, or Life Code by Dr Phil.
 There are plenty more uplifting books listed in our Book Club.